 Consult the appropriate section of this catalogue for requirements of major and coordinate major programs.
-See page 37.
+See page 35.

 GEOGRAPHY Thirty hours in Geography including 81, six hours in courses numbered 51 to 61, nine hours at the 100 level, and six hours at the 200 level.
-Twelve additional hours in a related discipline or an approved concentration.